jinkang-0/MarkdownFromTex/README.md

 4. In the terminal, run `python script.py`
 5. Enjoy the outputted .md file

-Note: You can edit the name of the input and/or output files in `script.py` if you want

-Also note: If you are familiar with RegEx or manipulating strings in Python, feel free to edit how the script parses and formats the files
+Note: Feel free to edit how the files are parsed and formatted in `script.py`